postsharp/Metalama.Documentation/content/conceptual/aspects/ide/code-fixes.md

 ## Attaching code fixes to diagnostics

 Whenever an aspect or fabric reports a diagnostic, it can attach a set of code fixes to this diagnostic by calling the <xref:Metalama.Framework.Diagnostics.IDiagnostic.WithCodeFixes*?text=IDiagnostic.WithCodeFixes> method.
-To create single-step code fixes, you can use the <xref:Metalama.Framework.CodeFixes.CodeFixFactory> class.
+You can use the <xref:Metalama.Framework.CodeFixes.CodeFixFactory> class to create single-step code fixes.

 ## Suggesting code refactorings without diagnostics